cakephp/docs/en/development/dispatch-filters.rst

 This filter will send a expiration header to 1 day in the future for all responses produced by the pages controller.
-You could of course do the same in the contrller, this is just an example of what could be done with filters.
+You could of course do the same in the controller, this is just an example of what could be done with filters.
 For instance, instead of altering the response you could cache it using the :php:class:`Cache` class and serve the response from the ``beforeDispatch`` callback.